Dear Consumer Ed:

 If no contract was signed, the dealer should not keep your deposit, even if under ordinary circumstances the terms of his contracts allow him to do so.

 If you used a credit card to pay the deposit, you should also consider disputing the charge with your credit card company.
-Even if you take this route, the assistance of the Better Business Bureau and the Governor’s Office of Consumer Protection described above may still be helpful.
+Even if you take this route, the assistance of the Better Business Bureau and the Georgia Department of Law’s Consumer Protection Unit described above may still be helpful.